Home

 Can I file for a Summary Dissolution due to our long separation?

-Margarita's Question: I have been legally married for 20 years we were however separated a month after we were married.
+Margarita's Question: I have been legally married for 20 years, however we were separated a month after we were married.
 He was in the military at the time and we never lived together.
 Can I file Summary Dissolution given that we separated shortly after the marriage or do I still have to file a regular divorce?

-Mary Ellen's Question: If I got married in one but now we live in another state, where do I file for a divorce?
+Mary Ellen's Question: If I got married in one state but now we live in another state, where do I file for a divorce?

 Sandra's Question: If you live in a different state than your spouse, can you divorce in the state you live or do you have to be in the same state as your spouse?
 Also, if he files in New York and I would like to use an attorney from Georgia is this okay?